Distributed Learning – Requirements and Guidelines for Students with Special Needs

-- The distributed learning program provided for a student with special needs must comply with provincially prescribed outcomes of British Columbia K-12 curriculum or the achievement of goals in a student's IEP.
+- The distributed learning program provided for a student with special needs must comply with provincially prescribed learning standards and/or outcomes of British Columbia K-12 curriculum or the achievement of goals in a student's IEP.

 - When more than one Board of Education or Independent School Authority provides services, one of them must take responsibility for identification of a student with special needs and consulting with parents on the student's IEP.
 Each of the boards must have a copy of the IEP in the student’s file and cooperate with the funded board to meet the student’s special needs.

 - Only a qualified teacher can deliver instruction through distributed learning schools.
 School Boards or Independent School Authorities are responsible for ensuring that appropriate technical support is available.

 - A Board or Authority must have a policy that addresses roles and responsibilities, including custodial care, for a student engaged in distributed learning.
 Boards of Education or Independent School Authorities providing distributed learning are not responsible for custodial care, personal care, or behaviour management for a student taking distributed learning while the student is at home.

 - Distributed learning students whose primary educational setting is at home may have the option, according to school policy, of participating in a school setting and with school-based support as the need arises.
 The distributed learning school or program must have access that is equitable to other Board or Authority students to school-based, non-categorical resource services such as learning assistance services, counseling, school psychology services, speech-language pathology, physiotherapy/occupational therapy, and hospital services with the exception of hospital/homebound services.